barefootford/card_pepper/README.md

 ## Manifesto

 The aim of Card Pepper is to bring the power of collaboration and multiple iterations to flashcard decks.
 Most flashcard decks are created with only one user in mind.
-If decks are instead built with the intention of sharing and collaborating with others, flash cards can be used like a specialized mentor that intimately knows the material well instead of as just notes.
+If decks are instead built with the intention of sharing and collaborating with others, flash cards can be used like a mentor that knows the material well and can quiz and nudge you in the right direction.
 Not everyone is going to think this is a good idea, but that's OK.
 There are lots of alternatives.

 ## Requirements